Code metrics - Cyclomatic complexity

 Notice the cyclomatic complexity is at 2 (the lowest value possible).
 If you add non-decision code, notice the complexity doesn't change:

-If you add a decision, the cyclomatic complexity value goes up by 1:
+If you add a decision, the cyclomatic complexity value goes up by one:

-When you change the if statement to a switch statement with 4 decisions to be made then, it goes from the original 2 to 6:
+When you change the if statement to a switch statement with four decisions to be made then, it goes from the original two to six:

 Let's take a look at a (hypothetical) larger code base.

-Notice that most of the items, as you drill down into the Products_Related class, have a value of 1 but a couple of them have a complexity of 5.
-By itself, this might not be a big deal, but given that most other members have a 1 in the same class, you should definitely look closer at those two items and see what is in them.
-You can do this by right-clicking the item and choosing Go To Source Code from the context menu.
+Notice that most of the items, as you drill down into the Products_Related class, have a value of one but a couple of them have a complexity of five.
+By itself, this difference might not be a big deal, but given that most other members have a one in the same class, you should definitely look closer at those two items and see what is in them.
+You can do take a closer look by right-clicking the item and choosing Go To Source Code from the context menu.
 Take a closer look at Product.set(Product)

 :

-Given all the if statements, you can see why the cyclomatic complexity is at a 5.
-At this point, you might decide that this is an acceptable level of complexity, or you might refactor to reduce the complexity.
+Given all the if statements, you can see why the cyclomatic complexity is at a five.
+At this point, you might decide that this result is an acceptable level of complexity, or you might refactor to reduce the complexity.

 The Magic Number